emily-sumner/emily-sumner.github.io/Emily-Sumner_Source/content/author/admin/_index.md

 - Visitors
 ---

-I am interested in how children explore the world and make decisions.
+I study how children explore the world and make decisions.